 Drywall compound, or mud, is water-soluble.
 Unfortunately, the mud is not as water-soluble as you might hope.
 It will not magically dissolve the instant water comes into contact with it.
 You still need to work at it.
 In fact, painters and drywall contractors religiously clean their tools the instant they finish using them, far in advance of the mud drying.
-Once the mud has dried, it is still possible to remove it, but it becomes exponentially more difficult.
+Once the mud has dried, it is still possible to remove it, but it becomes a lot more difficult.

+- Gently scrape off the dried blobs of drywall with a plastic paint scraper, the edge of a discarded credit card, or a plastic hotel key.
 Because drywall compound contains silica, quartz, mica, and gypsum, it is an abrasive material.
 While it is not as abrasive as grout or mortar, you should still be careful when scraping away the mud.
 Avoid long strokes that move the mud beyond the affected area.

-Cleaning Grout or Mortar
+Cleaning Grout or Mortar From a Tub